U.S. Market Entry Program

 • Weeks 3–4: drafting + assembly + internal review

-• Submission: eSTAR package filed upon approval
+• Submission: eSTAR filed upon approval

-• Phase 0: portfolio map + sequencing (fast alignment)
+• Phase 0: portfolio map + sequencing

 • Phase 1: establish first clearance (creates predicate leverage)